Skip to main content

 Switch between existing accounts

-You can also activate existing accounts simply using the command below and you get the same prompt.
+You can also activate existing accounts using the command below, which gives you the same prompt.

 remotive cloud auth activate